Boys & Girls Clubs of America

-Boys & Girls Clubs of America (BGCA) is a national organization of local chapters which provide voluntary after-school programs for young people.
-The organization, which holds a congressional charter under Title 36 of the United States Code, has its headquarters in Atlanta, with regional offices in Chicago, Dallas, Atlanta, New York City and Los Angeles.
-BGCA is tax-exempt and partially funded by the federal government.
+Boys & Girls Clubs of America (BGCA) is a United States–based nonprofit organization that operates a nationwide network of more than 5,500 local Boys & Girls Clubs.
+The organization serves children and youth by providing safe spaces, caring adult mentors, meals and snacks, and youth development programs that support academic success, leadership skills, and health and wellness.
+BGCA holds a congressional charter under Title 36 of the United States Code, is headquartered in Atlanta, and operates regional offices across the United States.
+Boys & Girls Clubs of America reaches more than 4 million kids and teens each year through its Club programs across the United States, Native lands, and U.S. military installations.

 History

-The first Boys' Club was founded in 1860 in Hartford, Connecticut, by three women, Elizabeth Hamersley and sisters Mary and Alice Goodwin.
+The origins of Boys & Girls Clubs of America trace back to 1860, when the first Boys' Club was founded in Hartford, Connecticut, by three women, Elizabeth Hamersley and sisters Mary and Alice Goodwin.
 In 1906, 53 independent Boys' Clubs came together in Boston to form a national organization, the Federated Boys' Clubs.
 In 1931, the organization renamed itself Boys' Clubs of America, and in 1990, to Boys & Girls Clubs of America.
 As of 2010, there are over 4,000 autonomous local clubs, which are affiliates of the national organization.
 In total these clubs serve more than four million boys and girls.
 Clubs can be found in all 50 states as well as locations in Puerto Rico, the Virgin Islands, American Samoa and US military bases.
 In total, Boys & Girls Clubs of America employ about 50,000 staff members.